steveontheweb/steveontheweb.github.io/_posts/2026-02-28-outpaint-resizer.md

 Once running you can upload any JPG/PNG/WEBP poster, optionally mark a protected region, tweak the prompt and mask settings, then hit **Generate**.
 The app displays each result with download, regenerate and edit buttons.

-## Demo workflow

-> *(Here you can describe a typical workflow: upload a square poster, expand mask to avoid people at the edge, choose Facebook Event and Instagram portrait, preview the canvas, then click generate and download the two outputs.)*

 ## Notes & tips

 - Use mask expansion (50‑100 px) when characters or objects touch the source edges; otherwise the model will try to continue them.